Auschwitz or the great alibi

 "Auschwitz or the great alibi" (French: Auschwitz ou le grand alibi) is a 1960 article published in Programme communiste, the French magazine of the International Communist Party (ICP), later reedited in the form of a brochure.
 The authorship of this text has been attributed to both Amadeo Bordiga and Martin Axelrad.
 However, the Programme communiste was a Bordigist (edited by disciples of Amadeo Bordiga) revue, publishing its texts anonymously in order to emphasize its character of a collective work.

-The work is seen by some as a form of Holocaust denial, arguing that the Auschwitz concentration camp could not have been created as an extermination camp because the bourgeoisie cannot act without a profit motive and therefore this was a labor camp in which members of the middle class exploited and exterminated other members of the middle class, thereby enabling capitalists to accumulate wealth.
-However, an actual reading of the text reveals that the existence of death camps were taken for granted and that the goal of the paper was not to deny death camps, but to explain why the bourgeoisie would view the extermination of Jews (and specifically Jews) as profitable.
-The text does not deny the horrors of the Holocaust, but instead makes the argument that the genocide was "a direct result of economic constraint".
+The work is seen by some scholars as the founding text of left-wing Holocaust denial.
+Even though the text asserts that the genocide was real, an attempt to recontextualize it by Holocaust denialists in the 1990s has led to its characterization as a denialist text, with antisemitic publications making use of the work to support the argument that the Auschwitz concentration camp could not have been created as an extermination camp because the bourgeoisie cannot act without a profit motive and therefore this was a labor camp in which members of the middle class exploited and exterminated other members of the middle class, thereby enabling capitalists to accumulate wealth.

 Author

 The article was published in issue 11, dated April–June 1960, of the Programme communiste, organ of the ICP.
 The article starts out with a critique of a poster published by the MRAP and largely supports its argument on the book The History of Joel Brand.
 It was at first published in French, referring to a French context, which in itself made the attribution to the Italian communist Amadeo Bordiga problematic.
-According to an article in 2010 in Le Prolétaire, organ of the ICP, its author was in fact Martin Axelrad, a militant French Bordigist and of Jewish origin.
+According to an article in 2010 in Le Prolétaire, organ of the ICP, its author was in fact Martin Axelrad, a militant French Bordigist of Austrian Jewish origin whose family fled to France after the Anschluss.